 EWRI Chapters foster and promote local activities in the environmental and water resources areas through the ASCE network.
 10% of EWRI non-student members participate in EWRI committees and activities, EWRI Chapters provide an important link to regional and local professionals.
 EWRI Chapters and technical groups can also provide a valuable forum for regional technical issues relating to public policy.

-Read the EWRI Chapter Handbook
+Read the EWRI Chapter Handbook (PDF)